Rays314/LinebotSample/README.md

 <a id="notice"></a>

 ### Notice:
-* All the following commands are run in a command prompt (terminal) in the working directory of the project in a **single** line per block.
-In detail, ...
+* All the commands in this file are run in a command prompt (terminal) in the working directory of the project in a **single** line per command block.
+To enter into the working directory, you have to
     1. [Open a command prompt in Windows](https://www.businessinsider.com/how-to-open-command-prompt)
     1. Open the File Explorer and copy the path of the working directory.
     1. Enter there by the following command (replace `<dir>` with the copied path):
     `cd <dir>`
+    1. Tips: If you clone this repo, you can just double-click the `enterCurrentDirectory.bat` in the file explorer of the Windows.
+* After the first time of the setup, this section can be skipped for the projects in the future.

 <a id="node-js-and-npm"></a>